yuor546/repo/README.md

 using `gTTS`.
 Install the `gTTS` Python package and make sure `ffmpeg` is available.
 If a voice connection exists it will stream the generated audio and also send the text as a private message to the user who triggered it.

+## Speech Recognition

+Install the `SpeechRecognition` Python package and use `/transcribe` with an audio attachment to convert speech into text.
+The bot uses the offline Sphinx engine by default.

 ## Guess Number Game